ks-tec/Hydroponic/README.md

   * [ampy: MicroPythonマイコンとPCとのファイル転送ツール – Ambient](https://ambidata.io/blog/2018/03/15/ampy/) (Japanese)
   * [ESP32でMicroPython その2 (ampy) – Personal Tech Lab](https://personaltechlab.wordpress.com/2017/08/20/esp32%E3%81%A7micropython-%E3%81%9D%E3%81%AE2-ampy/) (Japanese)

 ### (steps in English)
 1. Connect the ESP32 board and each devices.
    Refer to following figure, you connect the devices according to the pin definition on the ESP32 board.
    ![Wiring Diagram](./img/ESP32-Wiring-Diagram_001.jpg "Wiring Diagram")

-   If the pin definition is different, you need to change the program "main.py".
+   If the pin definition is different, you need to change settings in "hydroponic.json".
    In addition, since the motor is connected instead of the water supply pump, please read it.

 1. Install the firmware of MicroPython to the ESP32 board